Electrical Embedded Networks (EEN)

-At Energy On, our primary focus is Electrical Embedded Networks (EEN).
+At Energy On, our primary focus is smart Electrical Embedded Networks (EEN).
 We strive to be Australia’s foremost energy provider in the design, implementation, and ongoing management of Electrical Embedded Networks.

-As a well-established and respected operator, we seek to inform clients and occupiers about Embedded Electrical Networks and remove some of the mystery surrounding this exciting new infrastructure.
+As a well-established and respected operator, we seek to inform clients and occupiers about Embedded Electrical Networks and remove some of the mystery surrounding this exciting infrastructure.

-We hope that with the right information at hand, our customers can make the right choices, so the operators of multi-tenant environments can enjoy annual surpluses and occupiers can enjoy competitive electricity pricing.
+We hope that with information at hand our clients and occupiers can make the right choices, as operators of multi-tenant environments such as apartments and office complexes and enjoy competitive electricity pricing and annual surpluses.

 What Is an Embedded Electricity Network?